Nico Mirallegro: Film

 Mirallegro's first film, the short film Six Minutes of Freedom, was shot in 2009.
 He starred as a troubled teenager training to be a boxer while his father is in prison.
 The film was entered into four film festivals, and it won Best New Wave Short Film at the Yellow Fever Independent Film Festival.

 In the summer of 2010, Mirallegro finished filming for his role in McQueen the Movie.
 He played Sam, a Jewish boy who is one of the story's two protagonists.
 The film is set in suburbia in the North of England in the 1990s.

 Mirallegro portrayed a teenage lead guitarist in a full-length film set in the 1990s about the Manchester-formed rock band The Stone Roses.
 The film, Spike Island, was released in 2012.
 He called his time making Spike Island "six weeks of pure bliss."

 Shooting for Socrates is a 2014 football drama telling "the underdog story of a Northern Ireland team who kick off their world cup against football giants Brazil.
 The game is a baptism of fire for [Mirallegro's] character, David Campbell, who makes his Northern Ireland debut in front of 50,000 people the day before his 21st birthday".
 The film's cast was recognized as talented, but reviews of the script were less positive.

 Stage

 In January 2014, Mirallegro appeared at London's Royal Court Theatre in the drama The Pass, in which Russell Tovey plays a football player coming to terms with his homosexuality.
 Mirallegro reprised his comic role as a hotel bellboy in an "irrepressible performance" in a 2016 film adaptation of the work, which premiered at the BFI Flare: London LGBT Film Festival.

 Radio

-Since 2014, Mirallegro has performed in several BBC Radio 4 dramas, including as the eponymous male character in Orpheus and Eurydice.
-For this role he was nominated Best Actor at the BBC Audio Drama Awards in 2016.
+Since 2014, Mirallegro has performed in several BBC Radio 4 dramas, including playing the eponymous male character in Orpheus and Eurydice.
+For this role, he was nominated for Best Actor at the BBC Audio Drama Awards in 2016.
 He was later cast as the protagonist in 79 Birthdays (2016) and as the son in Over Here, Over There (2016).
 The latter is a radio drama inspired by the plight of asylum seekers in the UK.